draperlaboratory/fracture/INSTALL.md

 =======================

 Fracture relies on specific LLVM internals, and so it is best to use it with a specific revision of the LLVM development tree.
-Currently that revision is:

-     202033
+Currently, Fracture works with LLVM 3.5.

 You will also need clang to compile the Fracture library.
 To aid you, we have forked these repositories at the appropriate revisions: